ncsu-geoforall-lab/gis714-2020-tangible-landscape/README.md

 git commit -am "Add awesome activity"
 ```

-Publish the changes into your fork (`origin` is how Git referes to the remote repository you cloned from):
+Publish the changes into your fork
+(`origin` is how Git referes to the remote repository you cloned from,
+`add-awesome-activity` is the name of the branch we have picked earlier):

 ```
 git push origin add-awesome-activity